 Similar relief for those who are self-employed have also been adopted.

 On 21 September 2020 the Swedish Government has, as a part of the 2021 budget proposal, proposed a temporary reduction of employers’ social security contributions for persons between the age of 19 and 23.
 The proposal entails that only old-age pension contributions and 9/20 of other contributions will be paid on remuneration up to SEK 25,000 per calendar month.
 After the reduction, the social security contributions payable amount to approx. 20 %.
-The temporary reduction is proposed to enter into force on 1 April 2021 and remain in force until 31 March 2023.
+In the budget proposal, the Swedish Government announced that the reduction would apply from April 2021.
+However, in January 2021, the Swedish Government announced that the reduction will apply earlier than previously announced.
+The rules are proposed to enter into force in February 2021 and will be applied retroactively to compensation issued after 31 December 2020.
+The rules expire at the end of March 2023.

 The Swedish Parliament has also adopted a temporary change to the rules on accrual funds for the self-employed and individuals owning shares in Swedish partnerships (Sw. handelsbolag).
 The new rules mean that 100 % of the taxable profit for 2019 up to SEK 1 million may be allocated to an accrual fund and will be available for set-off against future losses.
 The rules apply to financial years ending in 2019.